Basics

 Most of Costa Rica's towns and cities accept major credit cards.
 An exception to this rule is in the more remote national parks, such as Tortuguero, Corcovado, and the Osa Peninsula.
 Many parts of Osa only recently got electricity, so be aware that the infrastructure here is still developing.

 Is there a tipping culture in Costa Rica?
+How much should I tip in Costa Rica?

 Feel free to tip in USD or CRC if you feel you've received good service in Costa Rica.
-Generally speaking, taxi fares can be rounded up to the nearest dollar, and you can tip $2-$5 for any tour, shuttle, or bus driver and $5-$10 per person for a private transfer.
+Generally speaking, taxi fares can be rounded up to the nearest dollar, and you can tip USD 2-5 for any tour, shuttle, or bus driver and US 5-10 per person for a private transfer.
+When it comes to tour guides, it's customary to leave a tip based on the size of your tour.
+For example, on a group tour, you'll want to tip about USD 5 per person, while USD 15-20 total is more appropriate for a private tour.

 Be aware that restaurants are the exception to the general tipping culture in Costa Rica.
 They automatically add a 10% service charge and 13% sales tax to your bill.
 So, there's no need to tip further unless you had an exceptional experience.

-Is the water drinkable in Costa Rica?
+What's the food like in Costa Rica?

 Traditional Costa Rican food is humble, with much of it originating from Afro-Caribbean culture.
 This is seen in the national dish of gallo pinto, a hearty mixture of black beans, rice, and eggs often served for breakfast.
 Seafood is popular, especially on the coast, from ceviche to red snapper and sea bass.
 For dessert, expect plenty of fresh fruit and sample locally-made chocolate.

 Locals typically eat in small, family-run sodas, which usually offer a set meal called a casado, with your choice of protein and a side of rice, beans, and salad.
-As a key tourist destination, you'll also find plenty of international cuisine in Costa Rica, from pizzerias and burger joints to Mexican and Asian cuisine, as well as a growing number of vegetarian and vegan options.
+As a key tourist destination, you'll also find plenty of international cuisine in Costa Rica, from pizzerias and burger joints to Mexican and Asian fare, as well as a growing number of vegetarian and vegan options.

 Drinks in Costa Rica include batidos, also referred to as naturales or refrescos, which are the nation's equivalent of a smoothie, and local lagers like Imperial and Bavaria Gold.
 Coffee is a staple in Costa Rica, although most of its premium product is exported, so you'll likely be served lower-grade coffee in cafés.